 Many Christians who deny that Christ died for the elect alone agree that Christ saves the elect alone.
 This is a problem.
 Christ came to save His people from their sins.
 They are the ones for whom He prays.
 He is preparing a place for them to be with Him in heaven.
 Christ was born for His people, He lived for His people, He rose for His people, He ascended into heaven and is seated there for His people, He will return to gather His people, and He sends His Spirit to live in His people.
 How could He do all of these things for some people and yet die for all people?
 The Son is the second person in the Trinity.
 Christ will not save us by contradicting the Father and the Spirit, but neither will He save us without Them.
 As the Spirit calls people to Christ through the gospel, so must we present Him.
 As Christ died for those who were given to Him by the Father, so must we receive Him.

-Dr. Ryan McGraw is Morton H. Smith Professor of Systematic Theology at Greenville Presbyterian Theological Seminary and an ordained minister in the Orthodox Presbyterian Church.
-He is author of several books, including The Day of Worship and Christ’s Glory, Your Good.
+Dr. Ryan M. McGraw is Morton H. Smith Professor of Systematic Theology and Academic Dean at Greenville Presbyterian Theological Seminary.
+He is author of several books, including The Day of Worship.